ehrpg/qstar/settings/stalker/rules.md

 | Water (Distilled) |         1.0 |        10 | -                                                                                                   |
 | Vodka             |         1.5 |        40 | One bottle of vodka allows you to ignore the negative effects of radiation regarding **endurance**. |

+# Skills

+## Obsolete Skills

+* ~~Micro Gravity~~

+## New Skills

+* **Survival** is used to navigate through the zone, reading the weather and staying safe of harm.
+It also allows you to follow and track down creatures, people and vehicles, if the tracks are fresh.

+* **Knowledge** adds new areas of expertise, namely mutants and anomalies.

+* **Scientific method** allows a character to combine any knowledge area with this skill.
+This is used to find out more, or even details unknown to mankind, about the chosen scientific field.